depcheck/depcheck/doc/pluggable-design.md

 - Content, same as normal parser, the file content.
 - FilePath, the file path, use `path.basename` to retrieve the file name.
-- Deps, an array containing the package dependencies (including devDependencies unless `withoutDev` option is `true`).
+- Deps, an array containing the package dependencies (including devDependencies, optionalDependencies and peerDependencies).
 - Dir, the checking root directory passed from API or CLI.

 Pay attention that, special parser will match **all** files, please do file path or file name matching **by yourself** and only parse content only when necessary.
 In regards to the returning value, both AST node or plain string array are OK as a normal parser.